opsxcq/arduino-temperature-monitor/README.md

 while true; do clear; date; curl -XPOST -H "Content-Type: application/json" -d '{"type": "temperature", "value": '$(( ( RANDOM % 30 )  + 5 ))',"device": 1,  "sensor": 123 }' http://$BACKEND:8080/temperature; sleep 4;done;
 ```

 Just replace the `BACKEND` variable with the location of your backend server.
+So you can troubleshoot what is happening and test the whole backend stack.

 #Security notice